sehunjoo/mp-res/docs/examples/get_doc_at_least/README.md

-!!! warning "wild cards for chemsys"
+!!! warning "Wild cards for chemsys"

     The wild cards in chemsys doens't seem to work as what I expect.
 The number of docs are different from the one obatained as above.